omphalos/wrapit/README.markdown

 	**?url=**http://codemirror.net/lib/codemirror.js
 	**&header=**provide('CodeMirror',function(require,exports,module){
 	**&footer=**exports.CodeMirror=CodeMirror;})
+	**&type=**text/javascript

 In this case, the url is http://codemirror.net/lib/codemirror.js, which gets wrapped in a 'provide' definition (taken from require-shim).
-Type signifies the mime type (which you can leave blank in most cases).
+Type signifies the mime type.

 Of course, you can use whatever require library you want.
 Also, you don't have to just wrap javascript files -- you can wrap css or html or anything else for that matter.  **wrapit** doesn't care.